 The illustrations - a series of miniature paintings (Fig. 1) - catch one's attention immediately.
 In the main frame, two men sit squatting with their knees folded under their flowing robes.
 One of the men, the one in a turban, looks up toward the sky in the direction of a large astrolabe hovering above them, drawn in the frame but out of scale.
 At their feet are other astronomical instruments: a quadrant, a sextant and another astrolabe.
 In the background is a schematic rendering of the universe.
 The earth sits at the centre with seven planets circling it, their orbits filled with Arabic-like text as an anthropomorphic sun with an insouciant face peeks out from the top left corner (Fig. 2).
-From the central miniature, one's eyes drift upward to the top, where another astronomical diagram rests above the astrolabe.
-Then one catches sight of a stamped seal with a tughra, the calligraphic mark of Ottoman sultans, illuminated in gold, and further along to the left is a centaurlike archer, somewhat resembling Sagittarius.
+From the central miniature, one's eyes drift upward to the top, where another astronomical diagram lightly connects to the astrolabe.
+Then one catches sight of a stamped seal with a tughra, the calligraphic mark of Ottoman sultans, illuminated in gold, and further along to the left is a centaur-like archer, somewhat resembling Sagittarius.
 Below the miniature is a block of text, purportedly explaining the illustrations, another seal, and a cherub's disassociated head and wings.
-Together, the evocative illustrations suggest a set of scientific or astronomical sketches, perhaps something related to astrology, beautifully painted in the fourteenth or fifteenth century.
+Together, the evocative illustrations suggest a set of scientific or astronomical sketches, perhaps something related to the astrology of the planets and stars, beautifully painted in the fourteenth or fifteenth century.

 If one starts to read the text, though, it becomes clear that something is amiss.
-The long paragraph below the main figure has nothing to do with the illustrations; it is actually a formal court document (hūccet) in Turkish recording the events of a family dispute in the Anatolian town of Karahisar in 1866.
+The long paragraph below the main illustration has nothing to do with the illustrations; it is actually a formal court document (huccet) in Turkish recording the events of a family dispute in the Anatolian town of Karahisar in 1866.
 Then there is the text within the illustration itself.
-It is impossible to read.
+When you try to read it, you cannot.
 It is gibberish.
-The words resemble Arabic words, but some letters are simply wrong: final forms are used when they should not have been, and the dots are all off.
+The words resemble Arabic words, but some letters are simply wrong - final forms are used when they should not have been - and the dots are all off.
 The illustrations are fakes.
 The paintings and their gibberish Arabic are from the end of the twentieth century, but they have been painted onto and integrated into a nineteenth-century document to lend them the veneer of authenticity, to make them seem like they came from a much earlier time.